GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 My grandfather was the first in his family born in the United States.
 He served overseas in the U.S. Army during World War II as a sergeant, but this photo of him in uniform was taken shortly after he enlisted.
 He and my grandmother met at a [United Service Organizations](https://www.uso.org/) (USO) event after the war, and the rest, as they say, is history.

-Special shout-out to the National Archives and Records Administration (NARA)&mdash; thanks to the digitization of their vast (_vast_) array of records, I was able to find copies of his dad's (my great-grandfather's) 1918 Declaration of Intention to become a citizen, 1921 Petition for Naturalization, and 1922 Oath of Allegiance.
+Special shout-out to the National Archives and Records Administration (NARA)&mdash; thanks to the ongoing digitization of their _vast_ array of records, I was able to find copies of his dad's (my great-grandfather's) 1918 Declaration of Intention (to become a citizen), 1921 Petition for Naturalization, and 1922 Oath of Allegiance.

 **How do you show up as Latinx?
 Why is that important to you?**